hamvocke/hamvocke.github.io/_drafts/testing_microservices_java.md

   * [**Selenium**](http://docs.seleniumhq.org/) for writing UI-driven end-to-end tests
   * [**Pact**](https://docs.pact.io/) for writing CDC tests

-## Implementing a Test Suite
+## The Sample Application
-I've provided a [sample application](https://github.com/hamvocke/spring-testing) of a rather trivial microservice including a test suite with tests for the different layers of the test pyramid.
-The codebase contains more tests than I would consider necessary for an application of this size.
-Some tests on different levels overlap quite extensively.
+I've written a [simple microservice](https://github.com/hamvocke/spring-testing) including.
+The codebase contains a test suite with tests for the different layers of the test pyramid.
+There are more tests than necessary for an application of this size.
+The tests on different levels overlap sometimes.
 This actively contradicts my hint that you should avoid test duplication throughout your test pyramid.
 I decided to duplicate tests throughout the test pyramid for demonstration purposes.
 Please keep in mind that this is not what you want for your real-world application.
 Duplicated tests are smelly and will be more annoying then helpful in the long run.

-## The Sample Application
-The sample application is rather simple but still shows some typical traits of a typical microservice.
-It provides a REST interface to the outside world, talks to a database and fetches information from a third-party REST service.
+The sample application shows traits of a typical microservice.
+It provides a REST interface, talks to a database and fetches information from a third-party REST service.
 It's implemented in [Spring Boot ](https://projects.spring.io/spring-boot/) and should be understandable even if you've never worked with Spring Boot before.

-Make sure to check out the [sample application](https://github.com/hamvocke/spring-testing) on github.
-The readme should contain all instructions you need to run the application and all automated tests on your machine.
+Make sure to check out [the code](https://github.com/hamvocke/spring-testing) on github.
+The readme contains all instructions you need to run the application and all automated tests on your machine.

 ### Functionality
 The application's functionality is simple.
 It provides a REST interface with three endpoints: